ldtteam/MinecoloniesWiki/source/buildings/hospital.md

 # About the Building

-The Hospital will be where injured or ill citizens go when the need healing. enchanter will "collect" xp from other workers in order to use it to create enchanted books.
-The Enchanter needs an [Ancient Tome](../../source/item/ancient_tome) to create the enchanted book.
+The Hospital will be where injured or ill citizens go when the need healing.

 The higher the level of the Hut the more people the Hospital can handle.
 So: